-As a Freelance Makeup Artist with 25+ years of industry experience, I have been fortunate enough to work coast-to-coast on multiple projects providing make-up, tattoo cover up, out-of-kit SFX makeup and on-set hair styling for film, TV, music videos, commercials, print and more!.
+As a Freelance Wardrobe Stylist, Fashion Consultant, Set Costumer and Makeup Artist with 30+ years of industry experience, I have been fortunate enough to work coast-to-coast on multiple projects providing on set costuming, wardrobe styling and fashion consulting for film, TV, music videos, commercials, print and more!

 Mineral Makeup.
 There are oodles of brands available, all sporting claims of why their product is better than traditional makeup.
 Let's "dig" into the real deal of mineral makeup.
 The main fact is, all makeup is comprised of minerals.
 Say what?
 That's right, all makeup is made from minerals.
 Take a look at your cosmetic ingredients and you will find they contain the same list of items; dioxide, zinc oxide, mica, iron oxides, etc. Mineral makeup ingredients do not come directly from a mine, become crushed and poured into containers.
 Ingredients such as zinc oxide are synthesized in a laboratory setting and titanium dioxide is extracted and purified in the lab.
 These minerals are not safe to be used in their natural state as a cosmetic.
 They contain things like lead and mercury which we certainly wouldn't want to use on our skin.
 There are no health benefits to using mineral makeup and you can experience the same irritation and problems as any other makeup ingredient.…

 Day of the Dead is a Mexican holiday celebrated throughout Mexico and around the world in other cultures.
 The holiday focuses on gatherings of family and friends to pray for, and remember friends and family members who have died.
 It is particularly celebrated in Mexico, where it is a national holiday.
 The celebration takes place on November 1 and 2, in connection with the Catholic holidays of All Saints' Day and All Souls' Day.
 Sugar Skull designs for Día de Muertos